 Therapy dogs have been assisting children in reading for over 30 years in libraries and after-school centers, helping struggling readers and students with learning disabilities achieve greater levels of reading success.
-In most programs the therapy animal sits or lies quietly near the child while the child, under the supervision of a teacher or an adult, reads to the animal.
-While many of the therapy animals that are active
+In most programs the therapy animal sits or lies quietly near the child; while the child, under the supervision of a teacher or an adult, reads to the animal.

 Prairieland R.E.A.D.
 History

 The idea of Reading Education Assistance Dogs, or R.E.A.D., was conceived by Sandy Martin and Kathy Klotz in 1999.
 Both were members of Intermountain Therapy Animals (ITA) in Utah, and they believed that children’s reading and communication skills could be improved by reading to a dog.

 In March 2000, ITA did a pilot study at Bennion Elementary School in Salt Lake City.
 The study found students that read to a dog showed marked improvement in their reading scores.

 But these were not just any dogs.
 ITA used registered therapy animals.
 These dogs, who volunteered with their owner/handlers as a team, went to hospitals and other health care facilities.
 And now they were going to schools and libraries as reading companions for children.
 After the program’s initial success in Utah, it went nationwide.
 Today, thousands of registered R.E.A.D. teams work throughout mostly the United States, Canada, and the United Kingdom.